eclipse/omr/doc/compiler/il/ProgrammingIL.md

   via a `store`/`load` operation.
 Since the IL is not an SSA IR you don't have phi instructions for this; but you get the same effect by performing a `store` in one block and a `load` in another.

+## Example

+Our goal here to demonstrate the process of using IL through a simple example.
+I want to pick an example that illustrates all the aspects of OMR IL mentioned above.
+We will construct this example step by step.

+### Setup as a JitBuilder sample project

+JitBuilder samples are located under [`jitbuilder/release`](https://github.com/eclipse/omr/tree/master/jitbuilder/release).
+For a simple example, we can add the source in the `src` folder and update the `CMakeLists.txt` to build our example.
+Note that although we are using the JitBuilder samples project as our home for the example, it does not need to be.
+The only reason for doing it this way is to avoid having to setup some of the extension classes we would otherwise need; instead here we will just use the classes provided by JitBuilder.
+However when it comes to coding the IL, our aim is to directly use the lower level api and understand what is going on.